-The 2008, Adele released her debut album, 19, which went platinum three times in the U.S. and eight times in the U.K. Then, the following year, at only 20 years old, she won her first two Grammys for Best New Artist and Best Female Pop Vocal Performance for her hit “Chasing Pavements.”
+In 2008, Adele released her debut album, 19, which went platinum three times in the U.S. and eight times in the U.K. Then, the following year, at only 20 years old, she won her first two Grammys for Best New Artist and Best Female Pop Vocal Performance for her hit "Chasing Pavements."
 The Grammys have belonged to Adele ever since.

-In 2010, Rihanna released her fifth studio album, Loud, and with No. 1 singles like “What’s My Name?” featuring Drake and “Only Girl (in the World),” she became one of the hottest female artists of the year and of the ’00s.
+In 2010, Rihanna released her fifth studio album, Loud, and with No. 1 singles like "What's My Name?" featuring Drake and "Only Girl (in the World)," she became one of the hottest female artists of the year and of the decade.

-It’s pretty much impossible to confine Beyoncé to just one year considering how many records the legendary singer has broken.
-However, 2011 was especially good to Queen Bey; in that year, she released her album 4, featuring songs like “Love on Top” and “Run the World (Girls),” and announced her pregnancy on the MTV Video Music Awards (VMA) stage.
+It's pretty much impossible to confine Beyoncé to just one year considering how many records the legendary singer has broken.
+However, 2011 was especially good to Queen Bey; in that year, she released her album 4, featuring songs like "Love on Top" and "Run the World (Girls)," and announced her pregnancy on the MTV Video Music Awards stage.

 2012: Jennifer Lawrence